TaeUpNext/Youtube-MP3-MP4-Downloader/README.md

 # What Is This Program?
-This is a program that will allow a user to easily download youtube MP3's and MP4s without the need of going to sketchy sites or seeing ads.
+This is a program has a source code that you can use for terminal as well as a GUI Option.
+Bot will allow a user to easily download YouTube MP3's and MP4s directly to their computer seamlessly without the need of going to sketchy sites or seeing ads.

+# Instructions

 # Python Topics Used
 * Variables